 Valuing Contaminated Property

 A couple bought a single-family residence in the City of Napa for $150,000.
 They discovered that the prior owner had been pouring waste oil down a shallow well in the backyard for many years.
 The oil plume extended under the whole yard and was approaching other properties.
-The clean-up cost was projected to be $350,000, would take several months and would be covered by the prior owner's insurance company.
-Since the current owners could continue to occupy the home during cleanup without any health risk, we lowered only their land value from $80,000 to $500 until clean-up was completed at which time the land value was restored since the property was again in a fully clean condition.
+The cleanup cost was projected to be $350,000, would take several months and would be covered by the prior owner's insurance company.
+Because the current owners could continue to occupy the home during cleanup without any health risk, we lowered only their land value from $80,000 to $500 until cleanup was completed, at which time the land value was restored since the property was again in a fully clean condition.

 In an example with a different outcome, a large corporation bought several service stations in Napa County, all of which had varying degrees of petroleum contamination from leaking tanks.
 While the cleanup of each station would cost between $100,000 and $300,000, each station would only need to close for a 60 to 90 day period as new tanks were installed with ongoing monitoring costs after cleanup of several thousand dollars a year.

 The buyer argued that the value of the stations was reduced by the contamination and that the value should be lowered.
 However, pending cleanup, the stations continued to operate at their "highest and best use," i.e. pumping gas and selling snacks; the revenue lost from being closed was not substantial and their income stream more than covered the amortized cost of the cleanup and monitoring over a reasonable period of time.
 Our office felt that no reduction in value was warranted.